-- 6.1 Where the Secretariat determines that a submission does not meet the criteria set out in Article 14(1) of the Agreement or any other requirement set out in these guidelines, with the exception of minor errors of form contemplated in section 3.10 of these guidelines, the Secretariat will promptly notify the Submitter of the reason(s) why it has determined not to consider the submission. - 6.2 After receipt of such notification from the Secretariat, the Submitter will have 30 days to provide the Secretariat with a submission that conforms to the criteria of Article 14(1) of the Agreement and to the requirements set out in these guidelines. - 6.3 If the Secretariat again determines that the Submitter has not met the criteria of Article 14(1) of the Agreement or the requirements set out in these guidelines, the Secretariat will promptly inform the Submitter of its reason(s), and inform the Submitter that the process is terminated with respect to that submission.
+- 6.1 Where the Secretariat determines that a submission does not meet the criteria set out in Article 14(1) of the Agreement or any other requirement set out in these guidelines, with the exception of minor errors of form contemplated in section 3.10 of these guidelines, the Secretariat will promptly notify the Submitter of the reason(s) why it has determined not to consider the submission. - 6.2 After receipt of such notification from the Secretariat, the Submitter will have 60 working days to provide the Secretariat with a submission that conforms to the criteria of Article 14(1) of the Agreement and to the requirements set out in these guidelines. - 6.3 If the Secretariat again determines that the Submitter has not met the criteria of Article 14(1) of the Agreement or the requirements set out in these guidelines, the Secretariat will promptly inform the Submitter of its reason(s), and inform the Submitter that the process is terminated with respect to that submission.

-Determining Whether a Submission on Enforcement Matters Warrants Preparation of a Factual Record determine whether the submission merits requesting a response from the Party concerned.
-The Secretariat will accordingly notify the Council and the Submitter.
+Determining Whether a Submission on Enforcement Matters Warrants Preparation of a Factual Record